vouch-opensource/fugato/README.md

 `:run?` is a function to determine whether a particular command can even be generated.

-`:valid?` during shrinking commands are random dropped.
-This function is used determine whether a command is no longer valid if a prior command has been removed.
+`:valid?` during shrinking commands are randomly dropped.
+This function is used determine whether later commands are no longer valid if a prior command has been removed.